alecthomas/chroma/README.md

 Chroma supports HTML output, as well as terminal output in 8 colour, 256 colour, and true-colour.

-A `noop` formatter is included that outputs the token text only, and a `raw` formatter outputs raw token structs.
+A `noop` formatter is included that outputs the token text only, and a `tokens` formatter outputs raw tokens.
 The latter is useful for debugging lexers.

 ### Styles